PerpetualOrganizationArchitect/Poa-site/poa-app/posts/AlphaV1.md

-These Perpetual Organizations, once deployed, are sustained by decentralized technology ensuring they operate continuously without central points of failure.
+These Perpetual Organizations, once deployed, are sustained by decentralized technology at all levels ensuring they operate continuously without central points of failure.

 Coupled with voting tokens that can only be earned and not purchased, Perpetual Organizations are entirely controlled by the community.